Flu (influenza) immunisation service

 - people who are travelling overseas.

 Flu immunisations are available in each Australian state and territory.

 See Where can I get immunised? for information.

 How do you get immunised against the flu?

-Flu vaccines can protect against four strains of the flu virus.
+Flu vaccines can protect against up to 4 strains of the flu virus.
 All the flu vaccines available in Australia are given as a needle.
 It is important to get the right vaccine for your age.